rockettheme/docs/Docs/wordpress/themes/cerulean/demo_feature.md

 You can set the RokSprocket filters to include any category, specific posts, or otherwise you would like to have featured in this widget.

-Once you've created this widget, you can add it via the Widgets menu by clicking **RokSprocket** and dragging it to the appropriate section.
-When you've done this, you'll need to complete the following.
+Once you have created this widget, you can add it via the Widgets menu by clicking **RokSprocket** and dragging it to the appropriate section.
+When you have done this, you'll need to complete the following.

 * Select your RokSprocket Mosaic widget in the **Choose Widget** field.
 * Leaving everything else at its default setting, select **Save**.